Lexicon

 Conclusion

-Making a film is an exciting journey that requires a lot of creativity but also organization.
-With the right planning, a good team and the right equipment, you can bring your ideas to life.
-Whether you are a beginner or already have some experience, the most important thing is to have fun.
+Making a film is an exciting journey that requires a lot of creativity as well as organization.
+With the right planning, a good Team the right equipment, you can bring your ideas to life.
+Whether you’re a beginner or already have some experience, the most important thing is to have fun.
 Let your creativity run wild and enjoy the process!
-And: It's a learning process to get rid of superfluous footage - the weaknesses of the script often only become apparent in the editing process.
+And: It’s a learning process to cut out the unnecessary footage—it’s often only during editing that the weaknesses of the script become apparent.

 3D artist